HoughtonJK/.github/profile/README.md

 ## Who Am I?

-I am a software engineer with a heavy background in mathematics.
+I am working as a full-stack software engineer with a heavy mathematics background.
+I enjoy working on complex problems and learning about new technologies, especially ones that involve clever computational techniques.
+I'm always up to working on new problems.

+Get in touch if there is anything you want to know.
+I'll enjoy talking about just about anything.

 ### Contact me
 [LinkedIn](www.linkedin.com/in/jeffrey-houghton-a92b95353)